-Lecturer: Dr. Nimrod Rosler, Tel Aviv University School of Public Policy
+Lecturer: Dr. Nimrod Rosler, Tel Aviv University School of Social and Policy Studies

 Course Description: One of many influential figures in the life of an intractable conflict is the leader.
 She or he has the ability to harness and mobilize the public towards the creation and intensification of conflicts or lead the people to dialogue with the other side.
 The course will be comprised of two main parts: the first part will examine the phenomenon of leadership.
 We will discuss the sources of power, the influences of the leader and test models describing different types of leadership.
 In the second part of the course we will examine the role of the leader in various stages of the conflict - his or her motivation, basic strengths and the tools available for social influence.

-Lecturer: Daniel Beaudoin, Ph.D. candidate, humanitarian and civil-military adviser
+Lecturer: Dr. Daniel Beaudoin, humanitarian and civil-military adviser

-Course Description: Students will become closely acquainted and involved with both the national non-governmental organizations, as well as the work of the international aid and development agencies that operate in Israel and the Palestinian Territories (PT).
-This in depth and personal encounter with the national and international aid and human rights organizations in Israel will allow the students to experience firsthand the complexities and varied approaches and challenges that these organizations face in the implementation of their respective missions.
-The learning experience will combine theoretical aspects together with practical understanding and reflective processes.
+Course Description: Students will become closely acquainted and involved with the work of international and local NGOs and Israeli civil society, aid and human rights organizations.
+The students will experience firsthand the complexities and varied approaches and challenges that these organizations face in the implementation of their respective aid and human rights mandates.
+The learning experience will combine theoretical aspects together with praxis driven understanding and reflective processes.
 The learning process will take place in class, in the field and through reflective meetings in small groups with the lecturer in the course of the semester.
-This course involves 2.5 hours of class time per week and an internship of 40 hours in the field.
+The learning process will take place in class, in the field and through reflective meetings in small groups with the lecturer in the course of the semester.
+This course involves 2.5 hours of class time every second week and an internship of 120 hours in the field.

 Game Theory and Conflict Resolution (2 credits)

 Lecturer: Dr. Maya Diamant, Faculty of Management, Tel Aviv University